 Treatment for arthritis could include rest, occupational or physical therapy, over-the-counter medication, compression, brace, and therapeutic joint injections.
 Arthroscopic surgery can be used to determine what kind of arthritis exists and how much damage presents.

-At WeCare Medical Specialty Group, our pain management specialist will work closely with orthopedics surgeons to diagnose your problems and root cause and make a personized treatment plan treat your problems arising from arthritis.
+At WeCare Medical Specialty Group, our pain management specialist will work closely with orthopedic surgeons to diagnose your problems and root cause and make a personalized treatment plan to treat your problems arising from arthritis.

 We treat various types of arthritis, including:

 This is the most common type of arthritis.
 Osteoarthritis is a degenerative condition that occurs when the slippery cartilage that pads the ends of your bones wears down.
 This wear-and-tear damage may develop slowly over many years, or an injury may accelerate it.

 The second-most common type of arthritis, rheumatoid arthritis is an autoimmune disease that causes your body to attack the tissue that lines your joint capsule (synovial membrane).
 This progressive disease can eventually destroy cartilage and bone as well.

 The symptoms of arthritis you experience will vary depending on the type you have.
 This is why it’s important to have an accurate diagnosis if you have:

 Arthritis affects people of all ages, even children.
 However, your risk of most types of the disease, including osteoarthritis and rheumatoid arthritis, increases with age.

 Other factors that may increase your risk of arthritis include:

 First, we will perform a physical exam and carefully check your joints for signs of arthritis, like redness and swelling.
 We may ask you to move your joints to evaluate your range of motion.